lukem512/spamicity/README.md

 spamicity
 =========

-A niave Baysian spam filter, written in Java
+A naive Baysian spam filter, written in Java